peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 ## Deployment

-Next, complete the following steps to deployment this application.
+Next, complete the following steps to deployment the application.

 1. Push the changes to the master branch of your Heroku remote.
 1. Seed the production database by running a one-off command on Heroku.